change-hi/change-hi.github.io/morea/creative-thinking/experience-what-does-science-say.md

 ## Becoming More Creative

 Based on current research and our intuition, we want to
-* Activate our brain networks in a non-competing way
+* Activate our brain networks in a non-competing way.
-* Treat creativity like a skill
+* Treat creativity like a skill.

 With this mindset, we can cultivate creativity by creating the right **conditions** and employing the right **mechanics**.

-## Let's Get Those Juices Flowing
+## Get Those Juices Flowing

-Now, let's activate our **Imagination Network** with the help of a [special guest](https://openai.com/blog/chatgpt).
+Now, let us activate our **Imagination Network** with the help of a [special guest](https://openai.com/blog/chatgpt).

 {% include next-button.html
   top-label="Conditions for Creativity ->"